Robin Farina

 Robin Farina (born September 3, 1977) is a road cyclist from the United States.
 She made her road racing debut in 2006, transitioning from a mountain biking background.
 She won in 2011 the United States National Road Race Championships.
 She represented her country at the 2011 UCI Road World Championships and 2011 Pan American Games.
 With her team BMW p/b Happy Tooth Dental she participated in the team time trial at the 2015 UCI Road World Championships.

 Biography

 In 2013, Farina and Janel Holcomb co-founded the Women's Cycling Association, a United States-based lobby group of professional cyclists and other supporters, established to create a unified voice that could raise the profile and financial viability of women's professional cycling.
 Farina served as Team Director of the Happy Tooth Dental Professional Racing team during the 2016 season.
+In 2022, Farina joined Cynisca Cycling as Director of Operations and Head of Sport.
+She has led the team for the last two years focusing on growing development for USA Women's cycling and driving success for young racers.